The Lovers Tarot Card Meaning

 Is The Lovers a yes or no card?

-What does The Lovers symbolise?
+What does The Lovers reversed mean?